bartholdbos/BB-Logger/README.md

 BB-Logger
 =========

-A java librarie to log
+A java library to log